hoangdieuctu/icommerce/README.md

 ```

 ## Generated Data
-For testing purpose, when starting the services, there are some data is generated (based on the configuration) as the table below.
+For testing purpose, when starting the services, there are some data are generated (based on the configuration) as the table below.

 ### Products
 | id | name | color | branch | description | price | qty |